kgisl/pythonFDP/units/Unit_III_Notes.md

 				Enter the number:23
 				Number is 23

-**(iii)	Pass STATEMENT**
+**iii.
+Pass STATEMENT**
-•	It is used when a statement is required syntactically but you do not want any command or code to execute.
+- [ ] It is used when a statement is required syntactically but you do not want any command or code to execute.
-•	The pass statement is a null operation; nothing happens when it executes.
+- [ ] The pass statement is a null operation; nothing happens when it executes.
 The pass is also useful in places where your code will eventually go, but has not been written yet.

 Syntax of pass